Support for Teachers

 Moves to start a Fire Brigade began.

-Water Tower in Tower Road, constructed by State Rivers & Water Supply Commission to supply the Werribee township, came into service.
+Water Tower in Tower Road, constructed by State Rivers & Water Supply Commission to supply the Werribee township.

 Fire Brigade formed.